Pumpkin Sourdough Scones with Maple Glaze

 • 🍞 Serving: 8 scones

-• 🍂 Flavor Profile: Tender, lightly spiced pumpkin scones with a sweet, glossy pumpkin glaze for a cozy, autumnal treat.
+• 🍂 Flavor Profile: Buttery pumpkin scones with warm cinnamon and a sweet maple glaze

-• 👌 Difficulty: Easy — simple to mix, shape, and bake for home bakers.
+• 👌 Difficulty: Easy, simple to mix, shape, and bake

 SUMMARIZE & SAVE THIS RECIPE ON